MarkusThill/MarkusThill.github.io/_posts/2024-03-01-fibonacci-closed.md

 \end{align}
 $$

-Let us now compute the impulse response for the given filter with some code and plot the results.
-Since the filter coefficients usually have to be passed in a strange way to most functions of the dsp-toolboxes, which requires reading off the coefficients from the transfer function $$H(z)$$, let us first compute the transfer function (the Z-transform of our filter in time domain):
+Now, let us compute the impulse response for the given filter with some code and plot the results.
+Since the filter coefficients usually have to be passed differently to most functions of the DSP toolboxes, which requires reading off the coefficients from the transfer function $$H(z)$$, let us first compute the transfer function (the Z-transform of our filter in the time domain):

 $$
 \begin{align}